Jubatian/xmburner/application_manual.rst

 - SAFE: The routine should attempt to take measures to halt execution.
-Note that XMBurner itself will break its execution chain, so it is quite robust on its own (see also the "Using watchdogs" chapter), but taking proper measures here to halt execution improves robustness.
+Note that XMBurner itself will break its execution chain, so it is quite robust on its own (see also the "Using watchdogs (SAFE)" chapter), but taking proper measures here to halt execution improves robustness.